ibm-cloud-docs/containers/cs_versions_changelog.md

 ### Changelog for master fix pack 1.10.8_1527, released 15 October 2018
 {: #1108_1527}

+The following table shows the changes that are included in the master fix pack 1.10.8_1527.
+{: shortdesc}

 <table summary="Changes that were made since version 1.10.8_1524">
 <caption>Changes since version 1.10.8_1524</caption>